Friday, July 7, 2023

 Polyurethanes

 Polyurethane coatings are commonly utilized-- often as an overcoat-- in applications where toughness and abrasion resistance are essential factors to consider.
 Polyurethanes normally fall under two classifications: Aliphatic and fragrant.
 Aliphatic polyurethanes offer outstanding color retention and carry out well in sunlight, making them appropriate to exterior environments.
-Fragrant polyurethanes, on the other hand, better lend themselves to submerged environments-- they'll chalk and weather condition when exposed to sunshine.
+On the other hand, fragrant polyurethanes better lend themselves to submerged environments-- they'll chalk and weather condition when exposed to sunshine.

 Usually, polyurethanes are picked as the overcoat of a total protective coating system.
 For example, polyurethane might be applied as a topcoat above a zinc-rich guide and epoxy intermediate coat on a highway bridge.
 And even as an overcoat on the concrete walls and floors of a nuclear power plant.
 Other possible applications include the topside of ships, outside drainage treatment centers, or on locks and dams.
 Polyurethanes are flexible sufficient to be developed to handle a wide range of service environments.